m-g-h/R.MFIV/README.md

 #> [1] 22.91347
 ```

-Calculate Option Descriptives, i.e. the strike price range and spacing
+Optionally calculate Option Descriptives, i.e. the strike price range
-in standard-deviation (SD) units of the used option quotes:
+and spacing in standard-deviation (SD) units of the used option quotes:

 ``` r
 price <- option_dataset$price[4]